 Up to 20% of runners are affected by this injury, which appears when the Achilles tendon (connecting the two major calf muscles to the back of the heel) comes under too much stress.

 The tendon tightens and gets irritated, leading to the pain in the back of the foot.

-Book a physio appointment when: You’ve got a dull pain in your heel during and after a run, but at home remedies like ice usually take care of it—book a physio appointment before this pain shows up even when you’re not running.
+Book a physiotherapy appointment if: You’ve got a dull pain in your heel during and after a run, but at home remedies like ice usually take care of it—book a physiotherapy appointment before this pain shows up even when you’re not running.

 3. Hamstring Issues

 Your hamstrings make up the majority of the muscles in the back of the thighs, propelling you forward during your run; injuries involving this group can be an issue of flexibility or strength.

 Hamstring strains are common and take a lot of time to heal—re-injuries often occur without the proper physiotherapy and if the re-introduction of training is rushed.

 Book a physiotherapy appointment if: You have a constant ache or tightness in the back of your legs when you run, which you try to ease with a slower pace or a shorter stride—you’ll want to get physiotherapy before there’s a pop, snap or bruise.

 Foot pain accounts for 15% of all running injuries, with plantar fasciitis at the top of that list.

 This injury involves small tears and inflammation of the tendons and ligaments of the foot, resulting in pain that might feel like a dull ache or bruise along your arch or heel.